LS2 MX701 Explorer Carbon Frontier (Titanium/Red) Helmet

 3 shell sizes: XS (53-54 cm) - S (55-56 cm) / M (57-58 cm) - L (59-60 cm) / XL (61-62 cm) - 2XL (63-64 cm) - 3XL (65-66 cm)

-removable vented peak with 3 position, no tool, 1 hand position adjustment, isolated from shell to reduce vibration & noise
+removable vented peak with 3 position 1 hand adjustment, isolated from shell to reduce vibration & noise

 wide, 3D Optically Correct “A Class” Polycarbonate scratch & UV resistant visor with detent stop in up position & mechanical button lock when fully closed + Pinlock 70 MaxVision.
 2 additional tinted & 3 coloured visors are available.